-Black Box Warning for Treximet[®] (sumatriptan/naproxen)12
+Black Box Warning for Treximet® (sumatriptan/naproxen)

-Warning

-Cardiovascular risk: Sumatriptan/naproxen may cause an increased risk of serious cardiovascular thrombotic reactions, myocardial infarction and stroke, which can be fatal.
+Warning Cardiovascular Risk: TREXIMET may cause an increased risk of serious cardiovascular thrombotic events, myocardial infarction, and stroke, which can be fatal.
 This risk may increase with duration of use.
 Patients with cardiovascular disease or risk factors for cardiovascular disease may be at greater risk.

-Gastrointestinal risk: Sumatriptan/naproxen contains a nonsteroidal anti-inflammatory drug (NSAID).
-NSAID-containing products cause an increased risk of serious gastrointestinal adverse reactions, including bleeding, ulceration and perforation of the stomach or intestines, which can be fatal.
-These reactions can occur at any time during use and without warning symptoms.
-Elderly patients are at greater risk for serious gastrointestinal reactions.
+Gastrointestinal Risk: TREXIMET contains a nonsteroidal anti-inflammatory drug (NSAID).
+NSAID-containing products cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
+These events can occur at any time during use and without warning symptoms.
+Elderly patients are at greater risk for serious gastrointestinal events.